12 Safest Cities in Europe Where You Can Walk Without Fear at Night

 Amsterdam has dangerous areas like most places, but the city is incredibly safe overall.
 Besides, the city’s more dangerous areas are away from the main tourist areas.
 Two locations to avoid, especially at night, include Nieuwendammerham and Bijlmermeer.
 Other than these areas, you can explore Amsterdam stress-free.
 Notable attractions you should visit during your trip to Amsterdam include the Anne Frank House, Rijksmuseum, and the Van Gogh Museum.

-Read more: Must-Visit Cities in Europe
+Read more: Medieval Cities and Towns in Italy

 Copenhagen, Denmark